boucadair/ipfix-tcpoptions-and-v6eh/draft-boucadair-opsawg-ipfix-tcpo-v6eh.md

 --- abstract

-This document sepcifies new IPFIX Information Elements (IEs) to solve some issues with existing ipv6ExtensionHeaders and tcpOptions IEs, especially the ability to export any observed TCP option or IPv6 Extension Headers.
+This document specifies new IPFIX Information Elements (IEs) to solve some issues with existing ipv6ExtensionHeaders and tcpOptions IEs, especially the ability to export any observed TCP option or IPv6 Extension Headers.

 --- middle

 # Introduction

+This document specifies new IPFIX Information Elements (IEs) to solve a set of issues encountered with the current specifications of ipv6ExtensionHeaders (for IPv6 Extension Headers (EHs)) and tcpOptions (to export TCP options).
+More details about these issues are provided in the following sub-sections.

+## ipv6ExtensionHeaders Issues

-The current specification of ipv6ExtensionHeaders Information Element (IE) does not:
+The current specification of ipv6ExtensionHeaders IPFIX IE does not:

-- Cover the full EHs range.
+- Cover the full EHs range (Section 4 of {{!RFC8200}}).
-- Specify how to automatically update the registry when a new value is assigned in {{IPv6-EH}}.
+- Specify how to automatically update the IANA IPFIX registry ({{IANA-IPFIX}}) when a new value is assigned in {{IPv6-EH}}.
 - Specify the procedure to follow when all bits are exhausted.

+## tcpOptions Issues

-Alos, only TCP options having a kind =< 63 can be included in a tcpOptions IE. The specification of the tcpOptions IE does not describe how any observed TCP option in a packet can be exported using IPFIX.
+Only TCP options having a kind =< 63 can be included in a tcpOptions IPFIX IE. The specification of the tcpOptions IPFIX IE does not describe how any observed TCP option in a packet can be exported using IPFIX.
 Also, there is no way to report the observed Experimental Identifiers (ExIDs) that are carried in shared TCP options (kind=253 or 254) {{!RFC6994}}.

-This document specifies new IPFIX Information Elements to solve the abovementioned issues.

 # Conventions and Definitions